 - Date : 12/09/2019

-It is still possible to file your belated tax returns for the previous financial year, but it will incur a penalty for late filing.
-Here's how.
+It is still possible to file your Income Tax returns for the previous financial year, but it will incur a penalty for late ITR filing.
+Here's how…

-If you are a registered taxpayer with the IT department, you would have been bombarded with e-mails and text messages practically every other day to file your tax returns before August 31, 2019.
-The government had extended the last date for filing the returns for FY 2018-19 from July 31 to August 31.
-This was done in a bid to increase tax compliance and incentivise citizens to file their returns without being penalised.
+If you are a registered taxpayer with the IT department, you would have been bombarded with e-mails and text messages practically every other day to file your tax returns before the due date.
+On account of the Covid-19 lockdown, the government had extended the last date for filing the returns for FY 2019-20 from July 31 to November 30, 2020.
+This was done to provide a breather to all citizens after the preventive lockdown pretty much brought all economic activities to a standstill, giving people enough time to get back on track.

-You could still file your overdue tax returns for the previous financial year, but this would incur a penalty for late filing.
+If you miss the ITR deadline, you could still file your overdue tax returns for the previous financial year, but this would incur a penalty for late ITR filing.
 Till Assessment Year (AY) 2017-18, there was no penalty for filing delayed returns.
-However, the government made amendments to the Finance Act 2017 and inserted a new section – 234F according to which an individual would have to pay a fine along with the tax liability.
+However, the government made amendments to the Finance Act 2017 and inserted a new section – 234F according to which an individual would have to pay late fee for ITR filing along with the additional tax liability.

 Related: How to use the new ITR Form?

-Along with the penalty, you may also have to pay interest at 1% per month or part of the month, on tax due under Section 234A.
+If a penalty is levied for AY 2020-21, you may also have to additionally pay interest at 1% per month or part of the month, on tax due under Section 234A.
 If the taxes have been paid and only filing the ITR is pending, then there will not be any interest implication.

 The interest rate is calculated from the end of the deadline to the actual date of filing returns on a simple interest basis.